themanyone/voice_typing/README.md

 ## Optional Whisper.cpp client/server setup.

-Compile [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) with some type of acceleration for best results.
-We are using cuBLAS for about 4x speedup.
-If it complains about unsupported compiler, the best option is to search for rpms to install the compatability version of `gcc`, currently `gcc-13`.
-Fedora 42 with version 15 of gcc is not supported.
-But it can work if you remove the compatability version of `gcc-14` and replace it with `gcc-13` from Fedora 41 repos.
-[Refer to the writeup for whisier_dictation](https://github.com/themanyone/whisper_dictation#Preparation).
+The `whisper-cpp` executable is available in the repos.
+But you may prefer to compile [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) with some type of acceleration for best results.
+We compiled using `cmake -B build -DGGML_CUDA=1 -DWHISPER_SDL2=ON -DWHISPER_FFMPEG=yes` for about 4x speedup.
+If it complains about unsupported compiler, the best option is to search for rpms for a CUDA-compatible version of `gcc`, such as `g++-14`.

-You may run into [issues](https://github.com/ggerganov/whisper.cpp/issues/1587) that make you want to try compiling with `-allow-unsupported-compiler`.
-Not recommended.
-The `-ng` (no graphics) flag will make it work though.
-Runing with `-ng` is not ideal, but matrix multiplcations will still use cuBLAS for CPU, so about 2x speedup similar to openBLAS.

 To minimize resources, launch `server` with `ggml-tiny.en.bin`.
 It uses just over 111 MiB VRAM on our budget laptop.
 (48MiB with `ggml-tiny.en-q4_0.bin` quantized to 4Bits, which is also usable with no graphics card).